hypervel/hypervel.org/docs/docs/coroutine.md

 The example above is wrong because it creates a new coroutine context inside the try block.
 This approach is problematic since any errors occurring within the coroutine won't be caught—the call to `go()` returns immediately and execution continues.
 Exceptions must be thrown and caught within the same coroutine, not across different ones.

 ::: info
 It's highly recommended to set `swoole.use_shortname` to `Off` in your `php.ini`.
-If you didn't turn off `swoole.use_shortname` and use global coroutine functions without the namespace., errors occurring in coroutines will not be reported by exception handler.
+If you didn't turn off `swoole.use_shortname` and use global coroutine functions without the namespace, errors occurring in coroutines will not be reported by exception handler.
 Unhandled errors will be printed out to the console.
 :::

 #### Right Way to Handle Throwables